 Torque output is also generous, in part thanks to the second-generation SCR emissions control technology that allows unfettered combustion tuning.
 For draft work, torque peaks at 1049Nm, while 1145Nm is generated when driving pto implements or equipment with a high demand for continuous hydraulic power.

 AutoDrive is standard, so the operator can elect to have the transmission shift automatically through the six powershift speeds in each of the four ranges, which gives 24 speeds in each direction.
-Available for road and field work, the feature increases work rates and cuts fuel consumption, according to MF.

 Several permutations of equipment, features and controls are available to suit different roles on the farm, AutoGuide satellite steering can be added to the numerous automated features fitted as standard, and telemetry for remote tracking and monitoring is also available.